ReactiveX/RxKotlin/README.md

 ## Kotlin Extensions for RxJava

 RxKotlin is a lightweight library that adds convenient extension functions to [RxJava](https://github.com/ReactiveX/RxJava).
 You can use RxJava with Kotlin out-of-the-box, but Kotlin has language features (such as [extension functions](https://kotlinlang.org/docs/reference/extensions.html)) that can streamline usage of RxJava even more.
-RxKotlin aims to conservatively collect these conveniences in one centralized library.
+RxKotlin aims to conservatively collect these conveniences in one centralized library, and standardize conventions for using RxJava with Kotlin.

 ```kotlin